-The Plan provides for benefit payment upon either the termination of employment or the attainment of the age of 72.
+The Plan provides for benefit payment upon either the termination of employment or the attainment of the age of 72, as well as for in-service distributions with a minimum age requirement of 59 /2.
 Plan members may elect to receive a lump sum amount or payments in substantially equivalent monthly, quarterly or annual installments.
 The minimum periodic or lump sum distribution must be \$100 per payment.